elegantbanshee/rick-bot-number-3/readme.md

 # rick-bot-number-3

-Where is Rick and Morty season 3?
+Where is Rick and Morty season 6?

-[/u/rick_bot_number_3] does not know but it does like counting down the time until a vague season 3 release date on [/r/RickAndMorty].
+[/u/rick_bot_number_6] does not know but it does like counting down the time until a vague season 3 release date on [/r/RickAndMorty].
  The date will be updated if an official one is given before the release.

 The initial intention of the bot was to point out the time difference between the off-season 1-2 and 2-3.

-Like the bot?
-Toss me a Schmeckle: `1C55DzMDvTMHQ2o3HUQtHex5EoPKi1Et17`.

 # Suggestions